coetaur0/nox/README.md

-# Nox :night_with_stars:
+# :night_with_stars: Nox

-**Nox** is a small functional, statically typed scripting language that looks and feels like a dynamic one thanks to its powerful *type inference* mechanism.
+**Nox** is a small functional, statically typed scripting language that looks and feels like a dynamic one thanks to powerful *type inference*.

-The language can either be used interactively in its own [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), or be compiled to [Lua](https://www.lua.org/) source code.
+The language can either be used interactively in its own [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), or compiled to [Lua](https://www.lua.org/) source code.

 ## Example